yanamazo/sheety-sdk/README.md

 - add new rows (add_data method, accepts keyword arguments: use column names as keys)
 - modify rows (edit_data method, accepts row_id and kwargs)
 - delete rows (delete_data method, accepts row_id)

-If you know how to make this library better, let me know (I'm a programmer with 1,5 months of experience)